 William & Mary annually recognizes student journalism with one scholarship and one award.
 They are centered on excellence in student journalism and participation in publication activities at William & Mary.
 Complete descriptions are below; a monetary prize is associated with each.

 University Communications is now accepting submissions for the Rex Smith Scholarship and the W. Wilford Kale, Jr. Journalism Award.
-Deadline for entries is 6 p.m. on March 25, 2020.
-Applicants may apply for one or both awards.
+Deadline for entries is 6 p.m. on March 25, 2021.
+Applicants may apply for one or both awards, and must be full-time students.
 If applying for both, one application will suffice and please make that clear in a cover letter.
 Entries will be reviewed by a selection committee comprised of at least three members of the University Communications staff.
-Winners will be announced during the student awards Evening of Excellence reception April 20, 2020.
+Winners will be notified and included when university-wide student awards are announced in April.

-Entries may be submitted via email to Claudette Brooks at firstname.lastname@example.org or by USPS at William & Mary, University Communications, P.O.
-Box 8795, Williamsburg, VA 23187-8795.
+Entries may be submitted via email to Claudette Brooks at firstname.lastname@example.org, and will not be accepted by USPS mail this year due to COVID-19 restrictions and remote work.
 Applications must include three examples of your journalism related work as well as a brief summary of both your media involvement while at the university and what you have gained from that experience.

 Samples must come from student publications at W&M that are part of the publications council.
 Work done for an office or department at the university as part of an internship is not eligible.